keep-calm-and-nice-software/happy-coding/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-## Overview

-This living repository contains project templates as starting points (in different programming languages and testing frameworks).
-Aiming to help training participants to quickly get up & running during "Code & Discuss" blocks.
+Aiming to help training participants to quickly get up & running during "Code & Discuss" time, here you can find project templates as starting points.

-## Want to contribute?

-Nice!
-Feel free to add an issue or directly submit a PR, we'll be thankful and happy to review it :)

-## What else?

-Happy coding!
+Aiming at a language-agnostic learning experience, we plan to offer the templates in a variety of programming languages and testing frameworks.

 ## Contributors ✨